nandorojo/moti/docs/docs/examples/loop.md

 Create a loop animation of a box that goes up and down infinitely.

 :::tip
 Loop animations cannot be changed on the fly.
+If you want to restart a loop, you need to update a component's `key` prop.

 See the explanation at the bottom.
 :::

 ### Code